-1. FOOD
+1. Food

-St Joseph's is committed to ensuring pupils make informed choices about what they are eating and understands its responsibility in helping them maintain a balanced diet, our aim is to give all children the support they need to be healthy, stay safe, make positive contributions and continue developing throughout their school years.
-Further- more we are passionate about working in partnership with our suppliers in helping to develop positive eating habits and choices in young people by providing nutritious, tasty and affordable food.
+St Joseph's is committed to ensuring pupils make informed choices about what they are eating and understands their responsibility in helping them maintain a balanced diet.
+Our aim is to give all children the support they need to be healthy, stay safe, make positive contributions and continue developing throughout their school years.
+Further- more we are passionate about working in partnership with our catering partner Chartwells in helping our pupils to develop positive eating habits and choices by providing nutritious, tasty and affordable food.

 We fully support the all-important role of nutrition and healthy eating in developing both body and mind and we have a unique opportunity and responsibility to educate our young people.
-Good eating habits are developed at an early age and it is important that our school provides food that contributes to a healthy balanced lifestyle.
+Good eating habits are developed at an early-age, and it is important that our school provides food that contributes to a healthy balanced lifestyle.

 It will be the school's responsibility to provide a range of food groups that supply energy and nutrients that help children grow and develop, and it is therefore appropriate that St Joseph's formulates a flexible and diverse range of foods that meets a variety of needs.
-Further more young people should be encouraged to drink water routinely as an initial drink of choice and to use it as the first choice for hydration.
+Furthermore, young people should be encouraged to drink water routinely as an initial drink of choice and to use it as the first choice for hydration.

-School meals at St Joseph's are organised in terms of the Government Nutritional Standards (for school lunches) which came into effect in September 2001.
+School meals at St Joseph's are organised in terms of the Welsh Government statutory guidance of June 2014, 'Healthy Eating in maintained schools'.